taocpp/PEGTL/doc/Embedding.md

 # Embedding the PEGTL

-When embedding the PEGTL into your projects, several problem may come up due to the nature of C++ header-only libraries.
-Depending on the szenario, the PEGTL offers three major solutions.
+When embedding the PEGTL into other projects, several problem may come up due to the nature of C++ header-only libraries.
+Depending on the scenario, there are various ways of working around these problems.

-## Embedding the PEGTL in binaries
+## Embedding in Binaries

-When you are writing binaries, i.e. executable files, you can copy the source tree to some subdirectory and simply add it to the compilers or projects include paths.
+When creating application binaries, i.e. executable files, the PEGTL source tree can be copied to some subdirectory in the application source, and added to the compiler's or project's include paths.
 No further changes are needed.

-## Embedding the PEGTL in library code
+## Embedding in Libraries

-When you are writing libraries and you are using the PEGTL, you need to take care of ODR violations if a user of your library also uses the PEGTL, but with a slightly different version.
-Since the PEGTL does *not* guarantee ABI compatibility between versions (even between minor- or patch-releases), one needs to make sure that all symbols of the two different PEGTL header sets are distinct.
-To support this use case, the PEGTL does support setting `TAOCPP_PEGTL_NAMESPACE`.
-By default, it will be set to `pegtl`, result in all symbols residing in the namespace `tao::pegtl`.
+When writing libraries with the PEGTL, it has to be ensured that applications that are built with these libraries, and that themselves use the PEGTL, do not violate the One Definition Rule (ODR) as would be the case when application and libraries contain different versions of the PEGTL.

-If you want to change the namespace name, simply define `TAOCPP_PEGTL_NAMESPACE` to a unique name before including any header from the embedded PEGTL set.
+Since the PEGTL does *not* guarantee ABI compatibility, not even across minor or patch releases, libraries *have* to ensure that the symbols for the PEGTL they include differ from those of the applications that use them.

-A simple example might look like this:
+This can be achieved by chaning the macro `TAOCPP_PEGTL_NAMESPACE` which, by default, is set to `pegtl`, which leads to all symbols residing in namespace `tao::pegtl`.
+To change the namespace, simply define `TAOCPP_PEGTL_NAMESPACE` to a unique name before including the PEGTL, for example:

 ```c++
 #define TAOCPP_PEGTL_NAMESPACE mylib_pegtl